pomme-clic/s-money-documentation/docs/docs/cards/x-pay.md

 1. Open the partner app
 2. Go to card management section
-3. Click on Add to Apple Wallet
+3. Click on "Add to Apple Wallet", "Add to Google Wallet" or "Add to Samsung Wallet"
 4. Accept Terms & Conditions

 ## Xpollens functional coverage